 1. The Writing is on the Wall

-On your first day, it’s good to get accustomed to the city.
-Keep your eyes peeled for these amazing wall murals – they often tell you what’s in the area through pictures; a university if there are women reading, or a patisserie for a baker.
-The graffiti in Granada is a work of art in itself.
-Who needs a map when you have these?!
-This wall mural of learned women above led us to the University of Granada…
+No need for a map in this city – all the directions you’ll need are painted on the walls.
+Keep your eyes peeled for these colourful murals – they often tell you what’s in the area through pictures; a university if there are women reading, or a patisserie for a baker.
+The graffiti in Granada is a work of art in itself – this wall mural of learned women led us to the University of Granada…

 Handy tip: if you buy enough bread and cakes, they throw a few baby ones in for free!